Disciplining a Strong-Willed Child With Love and Confidence

 I want you to walk away with a few truths burned heavily in your brain, so let’s revisit them, one more time.

 Having a strong-willed child is a blessing.
 This kid of yours has monumental potential!
-He simply needs you to show him the way, by winning the discipline showdown.
+He simply needs you to show him the way with effective strong willed child discipline.
 This is significantly easier than you think.

 Shift your thought process away from verbal over-correction and toward silent follow through of cause and effect consequences.
 Lastly, be aware of common misunderstandings you and your child are likely to have.
 You rule the roost.
 Make certain that is clear.
 At the same time, know your child’s heart.